What is the Best Life Insurance in BC for 2023?

 How do I get mortgage life insurance in BC?

-British Columbians aren’t required to purchase mortgage life insurance, but these “life insurance for a mortgage” policies can make sense for some buyers.
+British Columbians aren’t required to purchase mortgage life insurance, but “life insurance for a mortgage” policies can make sense for some buyers.

 Mortgage life insurance works like term life insurance in that policies last for a specific term.
 In this case, they match the policyholder's mortgage term.
 The insurance covers the remainder of a mortgage balance should they pass away before paying it off.

 Mortgage life insurance protects a family’s home.
-Unlike a traditional life insurance policy, the beneficiary is actually the mortgage lender.
+Unlike a traditional life insurance policy, the beneficiary is the mortgage lender.
 It still benefits the buyer’s dependants by providing them with a paid-off mortgage on the family home.

 The biggest advantage of this type of policy is that it generally requires less medical information than a typical term or whole life insurance policy.